robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 "They would have given you curry for refusing."

 "Which they're doing now because the idea failed, aren't they?"

 I pulled the dress with the parted seam off the hanger.
-"This, I *had* to fix.
+"This I *had* to fix.
 Our testing didn't pick up the weakness in that seam."

 I picked up the bundle of zippers as if they were slugs.
-The chunk they made as they landed in the bin sounded like an exclamation mark.
-"I wasn't here to solve the marketplace womens' dramas."
-I felt a weight roll off me as I turned towards them.
+They hit the bin with a loud clunk.

 "I knew the solution was wrong.
 I should have said no. Because, I *could* say no." I leaned my chin on the back of my hands and studied their faces.
 "Sometimes, you have to say no."